projectestac/wordpress-disable-gutenberg/readme.txt

 **More Tools**

-Here is a description of the tools available by clicking the "More Tools" link.
+The settings include a "More Tools" link.
+Clicking it toggles open some advanced options:

 * Disable Nag - Disables "Try Gutenberg" nag
 * Enable Frontend - Enables the frontend Gutenberg stylesheet